vyakymenko/dipi/README.md

 ## Help

-I will be so glad if you will create an issue with your own useful `Directive` or `Pipe` that will be used by any Angular developer.
+I will be so glad if you will create an issue with your own useful `Directive` or `Pipe` that will be used by other Angular developers  .
 Knowledge sharing is our strength!

 ## Contributing